ViRGIS-Team/mdal-upm/README.md

 ## Installation

+The Package can be installed from [Open UPM](https://openupm.com/packages/com.virgis.mdal/).

-The Package can be installed using the Unity Package Manager directly from the [GitHub Repo](https://github.com/ViRGIS-Team/mdal-upm).
+The Package can also be installed using the Unity Package Manager directly from the [GitHub Repo](https://github.com/ViRGIS-Team/mdal-upm).

 This package is dependent on the following packages having been loaded (and the UPM / GH combination does not allow package dependencies  - so you have to do that yourself) :